 Discovery Green

 Being able to celebrate and embrace other cultures is an incredible gift to share with our families.
 Having knowledge and understanding of different holidays can help us understand each other’s cultural traditions.
-How will you celebrate The Year of the Dragon in Houston this year?
+How will you celebrate The Year of the Snake in Houston this year?